| Why 3-way? | |

 Take an example, for a project of moderate size (700 source files), Bob and Mary work an different functionalities but some of the modified files are common (headers and classes).
 Both of them modify 40 files from which 16 are common (40%); each file was modified at approximately 10 places.

+Bob and Mary are using a SCC, it handles the common ancestor storage and calls ECMerge Pro thanks to the command line integration: from the 16 files, only 50% have one or more conflicts.
+Mary merges her source files: it takes her 1 minute for the files with a single or two conflicts (around 80%) and 5 minutes for the others.
+She just passed 16 minutes for this work.
 Bob is responsible for merging 3 times a year the open source project which is the base framework for their application, around 150 files out of 7000 have been modified to adapt some functionalities and to merge some other modifications from sub-projects.
 The project is delivered as an archive.
 Bob simply unzip the previously merged archived version (e.g. 2.6.2) and uses it as ancestor, he uses its own version as left and the new version of the open-source project (2.6.3) as right version.
 ECMerge Pro takes just some minutes to determined the changed files and conflicts: 10 files have conflicts.
 Bob takes around 3 minutes per files, i.e. half an hour.
 In order to verify its work, it takes half a day (because only files that he knows very well have been merged).
 Totalling around 5 hours.

 Without 3-way merge, Mary would have had to determine which of the 40 files have been modified by both Bob and she (10 minutes), then each of these files must be compared manually with respect to the common ancestor, then the modification from one side must be cut'n'pasted to the other (with all the risks an erroneous modification implies): 16 files * 5 minutes: 80 minutes.
 Approximately 90 minutes.
+With a side-by-side tool Bob would have to verify 150 files, because most of them evolved, even for just one line, it would take him: 150 * 5 = 750 minutes, plus the time to check the framework because nearly each files was modified by hand, 2 days, totalling around 30 hours.

 Bob and Mary cost $US 6000 per month, around $42 / h : a side-by-side tool would provoque a loss of $55 for a SINGLE moderate merge .
 We can estimate that such a merge happen around twice a month, approximately 25 times per year: $1375 per developper and per year !
 For the quarterly merge it would be more than $3000 a year.
 More than 80 times the price of ECMerge Pro for the whole !